data-to-insight/dfe-csc-api-data-flows/docs/deploy_ssd_schema.md

 ## SSD : Overview

 A more complete overview of the SSD schema is available [SSD documentation](https://data-to-insight.github.io/ssd-data-model), note that **we are in the process of porting to a [new SSD front-end and site](https://data-to-insight.github.io/ssd-data-model-next/)** that some might find easier to navigate.
-The SSD is deployed using 1+ SQL scripts, which create and populate a new schema of approx 45 tables within your existing CMS database.
-The script(s) require no elevated privilledges, is non-destructive and can be run against the database by anyone with SELECT/CREATE permissions.
+DEpending on your CMS type, the SSD is deployed using 1+ SQL scripts; which create and populate a new schema of approx 45 tables within sight of your existing CMS database.
+The script(s) require no elevated priviledges, are non-destructive and can be run against the database by anyone with SELECT/CREATE permissions.
-This new schema acts as a standardised middleware between your CMS and other possible services or common LA reporting; including the potential for the DfE API into the Private Dashboard.
+This new SSD schema acts as a standardised middleware between your CMS and other possible services or common LA reporting; including the potential for the DfE API feeding into the Private Dashboard.

 ---